 Hemodialysis patients are also at increased risk for infections.

 Try these tips to stay healthy:

 - Check your access site daily for redness, pus, and swelling.
 If you see any, call your doctor.

 - Keep the bandage that covers your catheter clean and dry.

 - Make sure anyone helping you with your treatment washes their hands before and after with soap and water.

 What if I want to stop dialysis?

 This treatment should maintain or improve your quality of life.
 But you can choose not to have it or stop at any time.

-If you do, be sure to talk to your doctor about other treatments that can help you.
+Talk to your doctor about other treatments that can help you if you do.
 Changes to your diet or lifestyle can improve your quality of life.